otoyo/rails7-cloudrun-iap-sample/README.md

-# rails7-cloudrun-sample
+# rails7-cloudrun-iap-sample

-Ruby on Rails 7 on Cloud Run sample.
+Ruby on Rails 7 on Cloud Run + IAP sample.

-This is based on https://github.com/otoyo/rails7-webpack-sample
+This is based on https://github.com/otoyo/rails7-cloudrun-sample